Post three of three, in section For Teachers

 - Is there anything else you need or would like to ask them for?

-The imaginal realm creates an opportunity to connect with the depths and mysteries of experience without the pressure of having to be in a shared reality or worry about whether something is literally true.
+The imaginal realm creates an opportunity to connect with the depths and mysteries of experience in a safe way.
 Amongst many other things, this can create freedom for people to feel their emotions and take the charge out of pent-up thoughts and ideas.

-Once you have practiced with something in this way, there is more space for the idea to be integrated with a more logical or rational world-view or approach.
+Once you have practiced with something in this way, there is more space for the idea to be integrated with a more logical or rational worldview or approach, also without expecting the rational view to become dominant.

 Open Hand